From the Head of Lower School

 All students do not learn in exactly the same way, and even a child's day-to-day learning style may change.
 Therefore, to meet the varying learning styles of our students, teachers instruct using all modalities: visual, auditory, kinesthetic and tactile.
 There is a spiraling approach in order to give students time to acquire the skills taught.
 Skills build on each other as students move from one level to the next.

-Our youngest students in Junior Kindergarten and Kindergarten experience activities that are developmentally appropriate and are the building blocks to their education.
+Our youngest students in our 3-year program, Junior Kindergarten, and Kindergarten experience activities that are developmentally appropriate and are the building blocks to their education.
 First and second graders are just learning what it means to be an independent learner.
 Our intermediate students in grades third through fifth are honing their organizational and study skills, time management skills and building their self-confidence.
 All the while, students are nurtured and encouraged to work to their potential.

 We would love for you to visit our campus and take a tour.
 Millwood School is an extraordinary learning environment.

 Head of Lower School